Openfisca-NSW/openfisca_windows_tutorial/README.md

 ## Testing Docker Desktop

-Here we're going to test that Docker works, build a container and then remove it.
+Here we're going to test that Docker works, by building a container and then removing it.

 Here we go.
 Below steps sourced from https://docs.docker.com/docker-for-windows/